ghinks/package-maintenance/docs/drafts/blogs/broader-feedback.md

 - Support json in package.json or not
 - external reference or within package

+## Case Study

+The package maintenance team has been looking at suitable candidates for first case study.
+We have been engaging the [express](https://github.com/expressjs/express) team.
+The [express](https://www.npmjs.com/package/express) package is a widely used package for both APIs and hosting.
+When the package maintenance team look at package it is not just the top of the tree that concerns us.
+It is all of the dependencies that are depended upon that make up the entire collection of packages that go into making that one package work.
+For express there are many dependencies.
+If any of these dependencies are in jeopardy then maybe so is the main package.

+It is understood that mature packages can be difficult for a newcomer to enter into.
+The package maintenance team have been in discussion with the express team to see how newcomers can assist without being overwhelmed or causing unintentional harm.

+There are ways that help can be given without jumping straight into complex problems.
+There has been a request to help **triage** new incoming issues.
+Often what the maintainers need is help with the ofter **less glamorous** work so that they can be freed to work on tricky bugs.

 ## Call to action
 Within the community as a whole we have now recognized that the package ecosystem has